Valuing A Business

 • In the market approach, it is very important to match value with the right income stream.

-Nevertheless, before deciding what to pay for a company, a buyer will typically undertake a comprehensive valuation exercise to reflect their own view of the transaction.
-Buyers, to their advantage, need only be concerned about their own expectations.
+Nevertheless, before deciding what to pay for a company, a buyer will typically undertake a comprehensive valuation exercise to reflect their view of the transaction.
+Buyers, to their advantage, need only be concerned about their expectations.

 If the buyer does use the methodologies illustrated above, it would be a good idea to follow the same protocol for the seller.
 This is simply to challenge the assumptions or price ranges proposed by the buyer and acts as a sort of safety guard.
 The exact price of a company is not determined; however, we can obtain quite a good idea of what a company is certainly not worth.